AllenInstitute/npc_lims/README.md

   python -m pip install npc_lims
   ```

-- set up credentials
+- setup credentials
   - required environment variables:
     - AWS S3
+        - `AWS_DEFAULT_REGION`
+        - `AWS_ACCESS_KEY_ID`
+        - `AWS_SECRET_ACCESS_KEY`
       -  to find and read files on S3
       -  must have read access on relevant aind buckets
       -  can be in a standard `~/.aws` location, as used by AWS CLI or boto3
-        - `AWS_DEFAULT_REGION`
-        - `AWS_ACCESS_KEY_ID`
-        - `AWS_SECRET_ACCESS_KEY`
     - CodeOcean API
-      - to find processed data in "data assets" via the Codeocean API
         - `CODE_OCEAN_API_TOKEN`
         - `CODE_OCEAN_DOMAIN`
+      - to find processed data in "data assets" via the Codeocean API
+      - created in CodeOcean:
+        - right click on `Account` (bottom left, person icon)
+        - click `User Secrets` - these are secrets than can be made available as environment variables in CodeOcean capsules
+        - go to `Access Tokens` and click `Generate new token`
+          - in `Token Name` enter `Codeocean API (read)` and check `read` on capsules and datasets
+          - a token will be generated: click copy (storing it in a password manager, if you use one)
+        - head back to `User Secrets` where we'll paste it into a new secret via `Add secret > API credentials`
+          - in `description` enter `Codeocean API (read)`
+          - in `API key` enter `CODE_OCEAN_API_KEY`
+          - in `API secret` paste the copied secret from before (should start with `cop_`...)
-  - credentials can also be specified via a file named `.env` in the current working directory
+  - environment variables can also be specified in a file named `.env` in the current working directory
     - example: https://www.dotenv.org/docs/security/env.html
     - be very careful that this file does not get pushed to public locations, e.g. github
-      - if using git, add it to a `.gitignore` file in the root directory:
+      - if using git, add it to a `.gitignore` file in your project's root directory:
       ```gitignore
       .env*
       ```